 (Click The Image Below.)

 Additionally, soy contains chemicals known as isoflavones.
 The 3 most notorious isoflavones are genistein, daidzein, and glycitein, which act as phytoestrogens, or plant estrogens in the human body.
-They are structurally similar to the female hormone estrogen and are believed to have similar effects in the body when they bind to the estrogen receptors of our cells.
+They are structurally similar to the female hormone estrogen.
+Researchers believe it has similar effects in the body when they bind to the estrogen receptors of our cells.

 Since high estrogen levels in men are associated with low testosterone levels, eating soy is frequently blamed for low testosterone levels.
 If you really want to adhere to a plant-based, or vegan diet, I’d suggest trying to obtain more dietary protein in the form of hemp, peas, quinoa, nuts, lentils, and beans.